chinamike65/hugo-tuolesi/content/book4/book4en.md

 That is to say, from that time on, in sleep or relaxation, the meritorious power is constant, and the quantity and so on are produced in emptiness.

-After receiving the Bodhisattva Precepts and attaining Bodhicitta, the blessings continue to increase day and night.
+After receiving the Bodhisattva Precepts and attaining Bodhicitta, the merit continue to increase day and night.

-Even in sleep or in relaxation, there will be blessings as great as emptiness.
+Even in sleep or in relaxation, there will be merit as great as emptiness.

 ##### (6) Elimination of karmic obstacles